hassnkhan/hassnkhan.github.io/_posts/2020-06-22-corporate-america-talks-race.md

 ## Jumping to problem solving

 Nearly every organization has published a list of actions or promises about how they’ll do better.
 I think that’s great.
 I worry, however, about the process that led to the generation of those lists.
 Who was in the room?
 How did you decide what the problems were internally that needed to be fixed?
 American corporations have had diversity and inclusion initiatives for as far back as I can remember and so far they’ve failed to live up to the task.
 Did you take a step back to ask what we need to do differently?
-Did you take time to listen to your black employees, applicants, and alumni about their experiences?
+Did you take time to listen to your Black employees, alumni, and applicants about their experiences?
 Or did you get your same team of almost all-white executives together to come up with an X point plan?

 Please take the time to listen before jumping into solutions mode.
 Too often the first meeting on these issues was a hastily organized town hall led by a corporate executive that ended with some list of promises cooked up by the executive team.
 I realize these are well-intentioned efforts but if you’re serious about making a change it will require a more thoughtful process and many more uncomfortable conversations before you zero-in on a better answer.